2020 RMACSM Grant Recipients

 Student Research Grants

 In an effort to support student research relevant to the mission of ACSM, the RMACSM board is pleased to announce that we will award two $1000 graduate research grants and one $1000 undergraduate research grant to support student research projects.
 You must be enrolled as a student and both you and your mentor must be current members of RMACSM to apply.
-Grant recipients are required to present their findings at the 2021 RMACSM annual meeting.
-Please follow the guidelines below and submit your proposal by March 6th, 2020.
-Grant recipients will be announced at the 2020 annual RMACSM meeting on April 10-11, 2020.
+Grant recipients are required to present their findings at the following RMACSM annual meeting.
+Please follow the guidelines below when submitting your grant proposal.

 Proposal Guidelines for Both Graduate and Undergraduate Research Grants:

 - Title Page and Abstract: Include the title of the study, date, and name, address and phone number of the principal and co-investigators.
 Your mentor should be named as a co-investigator and is required to be a member of RMACSM.
 The abstract should include a clear purpose, proposed methods, expected results and relevance (1 page, 250 word maximum; not included in page limit).

 - Background and Significance: Provide a brief literature review demonstrating justification for the research.
 The introduction should familiarize readers with the general problem being studied and its significance relevant to the mission of ACSM.
 This section should be written so that it can be easily understood by scientists outside the investigator’s area of expertise.